paypal/paypal-ios/README.md

 To accept a certain payment method in your app, you only need to include that payment-specific submodule.

+## Demo

+1. Open `PayPal.xcworkspace` in Xcode
+2. Resolve the Swift Package Manager packages if needed: `File` > `Packages` > `Resolve Package Versions` or by running `swift package resolve` in Terminal
+3. Select the `Demo` scheme, and then run

+Xcode 14.3+ is required to run the demo app.

 ## Testing

 This project uses the `XCTest` framework provided by Xcode.
 Every code path should be unit tested.
 Unit tests should make up most of the test coverage, with integration, and then UI tests following.